 Are you still making excuses that you can’t go to the gym because it’s too expensive?
 Or can’t afford a new bike to exercise?

-Be afraid, be very afraid, because you’re about to encounter some simple, cost-effective, ideas for you to work out on your own at home or somewhere outside.
+Be afraid, be very afraid, because you’re about to encounter some simple, cost-effective, budget workout ideas for you to get fit on your own at home or somewhere outside.
 So no more excuses for not getting into shape!

 - Do some running in the park.
 Before we had nice gyms and indoor tracks, we ran outside — everywhere.
 In fact, a book called Born to Run talks about how humans were designed to run long distances, and run barefoot.
 So no more excuses that you can only run on a treadmill.
 Besides, the impact of running on grass is less than on a treadmill or an indoor track.
 A hard outdoor surface like asphalt is a no-no for your joints.